midwest-manuscripts/peripheralmss/digitization/digitization_guidelines.md

 ### Book Binding Fragments Only

-* Include capture of cover, title page, internal attachment pages, edges, spine
+* Include, in this order: capture of front cover, inside front cover, title page, relevant binding fragments, inside back cover, back cover, spine, and edges.
     * If no handling concerns such as broken spines, detached areas, or item shedding, done on flatbed scanner.
 Used without lid, propped up so edge is flat to glass and is not weighed down by anything.
 Propped upright.
 See example below of capture process and resulting images.
     * If there are handling concerns, must be done on overhead scanner or with a Camera, whichever will achieve best results given depth of the item and possible focus issues.
 Will be propped upright - may require additional materials to make scans look acceptable.
 Keep the color bar and ruler in the image, with the ruler remaining as stable as possible in relation to the item being imaged.
     * Sundries used: Foam blocks wrapped in acid free paper, brick wrapped in acid free paper, weights for support, paper masking for item surrounds, extended backing sheets, gentle clips for holding pages, foam wedges